Writing a good resume is not an easy task. Especially when you are actively looking for a job and need to create dozens of applications.

 But how can you do that?

 The first step is to carefully examine the job offer and highlight the most important keywords from their requirements.
-Then you can start thinking how to implement these in your application – either in the work experience and projects section or in the skills part.
+Then you can start thinking about how to implement these in your application – either in the work experience and projects section or in the skills part.

 Types of Skills